daemonraco/drtools/docs/mock-routes.md

 ## How to invoke it
 Consider that you have a directory where you store a configuration file and some basic files you want to expose as URI responses.
-Let's assume that directory is `/path/to/stuff` and has this assets:
+Let's assume that that directory is `/path/to/stuff` and it has this assets:
 * `config.json`
 * `simple-html.html`
 * `simple-image.png`